julianedwards/parquet-go/README.md

 tag for further schema specification beyond the default mappings.
 Tag fields have the format `key=value` and are comma separated.
 The tags do not support converted types as these are now deprecated by Parquet.
-Since converted types are still needed to support backward compatibility, they are automatically set based on a field's logical type.
+Since converted types are still required to support backward compatibility, they are automatically set based on a field's logical type.

 | Tag Field       | Type   | Values                                                                           | Notes |
 | --------------- | ------ | -------------------------------------------------------------------------------- | ----- |